cloudquery/cloudquery/website/pages/docs/core-concepts/plugins.md

 - Define the schema (tables).
 - Authenticate with the supported APIs, SaaS services and/or cloud providers.
-- Extract all data from the supported APIs and transform them into the defined schema.
+- Extracting data from the supported APIs and transform them into the defined schema.
 - Send the data as JSON to the CLI for further processing and storage at the defined destination plugins.

 ### Configuration